bfi-digital/bfi-design-system/README.md

 1. Clone the repo and `npm i`
 2. `npm run dev` will start up the Storybook playground and start `rollup` watching for changes.

-If you want, you can also include a this repo in another app as if it were an `npm` package using [`npm link`](https://docs.npmjs.com/cli/link).
+If you want, you can also include this repo in another app as if it were an `npm` package using [`npm link`](https://docs.npmjs.com/cli/link).
 This is great for developing both side-by-side.

 ### Publish a new version to NPM